rlevy/9.19-syllabus/assets/syllabus/syllabus_top.markdown

    This is the book for the [Natural Language Toolkit](http://www.nltk.org/) (or NLTK), which we may be using for programming.
 We will also be doing some of our programming in the Python programming language, and will make quite a bit of use of Python.
 You can buy this book, or you can freely access it on the Web at [http://www.nltk.org/book](http://www.nltk.org/book).

+4. Emiliy Bender.
+2013.
+Linguistic Fundamentals for Natural Language Processing 100 Essentials from Morphology and Syntax.
+Springer.
+If you are authenticated using your MIT credentials you can download this book in PDF format [here](https://link.springer.com/book/10.1007/978-3-031-02150-3).

-4. Christopher D. Manning and Hinrich Schütze.
-(1999).
+5. Christopher D. Manning and Hinrich Schütze.
+1999.
 Foundations of statistical natural language processing.
 Cambridge: MIT press.
 Book chapter PDFs can be obtained through the MIT library website.
 (I refer to this book as "M&S" in the syllabus.)

    This is an older but still very useful book on natural language processing (NLP).